Historic night as Virginia crowns a new Miss Virginia USA and Miss Virginia Teen USA

 Photo Gallery

-NORFOLK, Va. – Both Miss Virginia USA and Miss Virginia Teen USA were crowned around 9 p.m. this evening.
+NORFOLK, Va. – Both Miss Virginia USA and Miss Virginia Teen USA were crowned around 9 p.m.
+Sunday evening.

 Ashley Vollrath was crowned Miss Virginia USA, and Himanvi Panidepu was crowned Miss Virginia Teen USA.